mqcomplab/MultipleComparisons/README.md

 comparisons, sum of ranking differences, preparation of input files for ANOVA analysis).

 # Reference
-Please, cite both the associated manuscript:
+Please, cite both the associated manuscripts:

 "Extended similarity indices: the benefits of comparing more than two objects simultaneously.
-Part 1: Theory and characteristics", R. A. Miranda-Quintana, D. Bajusz, A. Rácz, K. Héberger; J. Cheminformatics (in preparation)
+Part 1: Theory and characteristics", R. A. Miranda-Quintana, D. Bajusz, A. Rácz, K. Héberger; J. Cheminformatics 13 (32), 2021, https://doi.org/10.1186/s13321-021-00505-3

+"Extended similarity indices: the benefits of comparing more than two objects simultaneously.
+Part 2: speed, consistency, diversity selection", R. A. Miranda-Quintana, D. Bajusz, A. Rácz, K. Héberger; J. Cheminformatics 13 (33), 2021, https://doi.org/10.1186/s13321-021-00504-4

 And this repository: